placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

 Here, we see a way in which, one could say, the Christian framework turns to thwart the proper functioning of the Socratic: we open with the Socratic, but the wrong-doer receives the Christian---an accusation that they deliberately harbor contempt---and responds accordingly.
 I believe Coates is right in suspecting this kind of discourse to be unproductive.

 This pattern is a general one, though it seems especially common in racially-charged encounters, precisely because of the history of these "politics of personal exoneration."
 Coates lists examples that span the entire twentieth century, from Michael Richards to Strom Thurmond to the segregationists of Levittown, PA.
-In each case, white Americans, whose actions clearly fit the structure and function of white supremacy, manage to ward off all such associations by maintaining their innocent intentions.
-"I am not racist"---conjuring the specter of an accusation where none had been.
+In each case, white Americans, whose actions clearly fit the structure and function of white supremacy, manage to ward off all such associations by maintaining their innocent intentions, even when their *intentions* had not been called into question.

-This should give some sense of the way these frameworks shift and subvert each other: discrediting the claims put forth under one by rendering them in the light of the other.
-We have only seen this from the perspective of the Socratic, although later we will investigate it from the perspective of the Christian---the Socratic depersonalization of a demand for accountability.
-For now, suffice it to say that the Socratic *does* undercut this demand, and that we might recognize it in the phrase: "

-[not clear the dynamic is this equal]

-[Socratic --> claim innocence, "I'm not racist" --> Christian] [Christian --> claim ignorance "that's not racist" --> Socratic] interest in "freedom of speech," "equal treatment"

-The force is not in *refuting* the claim, but in making it meaningless by refuting what is *not* claimed.
+The force of this is not in *refuting* a claim, but in refuting what is *not* claimed; shifting to a framework in which the original claim makes no sense.
+In response to the Socratic, the Christian claims innocence: "I'm not racist."
+It response to the Christian, the Socratic claims *ignorance*: "*that's* not racist."
+Coates does not give a concrete example of this latter dynamic, though we will see how he addresses it soon.
+For now, one can think of various manifestations of race-blindness, and how they function to derail demands for accountability.
+The Socratic underlies claims that "this is not a race issue," or that the *real* issue is "freedom of speech."

+So the question is: how to effectively address racial injustice---as simple as a white woman pushing a black child in a crowded theater---such that our efforts are not subverted by the ever-shifting ethical frameworks that establish them?

 ### In Favor of the Socratic

-One possible conclusion we could draw from this stands in favor of the Socratic framework, and I would say this is the more prominent view among politically-conscious young people today.
+One possible solution stands in favor of the Socratic framework, and I would say this is the more prominent position among politically-conscious young people today.
 On this view, the Christian framework---the idea that wrong acts (sins) are inherently bound up in knowledge (or, what amounts to the same, *intention*)---is precisely the problem.
+It creates the confusion that results in shifting frameworks, by giving the claim "I'm not racist" such force.
 Locating the criterion for injustice in the heart of the perpetrator actually grants them *privileged access* to it.
 Without an omniscient God to peer into their soul, this move establishes plausible deniability for perpetrators and subjects any claims against them to an extraordinary and *un*reasonable doubt.
-It is unrealistic and misses the force of history: that "there was no golden era when evildoers did their business and loudly proclaimed it as such" (p.98).
+It is unrealistic and misses the force of history: that, as Coates warns his son, "there was no golden era when evildoers did their business and loudly proclaimed it as such" (p.98).

 Proponents of this view hope to salvage our talk of "racism" from the realm of orcs and gorgons by regarding any recourse to intention as a distraction.
 They might hold that, actually, *all* white people are racist, while amending racism to mean "unconsciously participating in structures that harm people of color."
-By emphasizing the way that people's actions fit into historical patterns and affect current structures of power, they are pushing popular consciousness from the impossible ideal of *intentional* racism (which cannot be seen or spoken of) to the concrete structures of *systemic* racism.
+By emphasizing the way that people's actions fit into historical patterns and affect current structures of power, they are pushing popular consciousness from the impossible ideal of *intentional* racism (which cannot be seen or spoken of) to the concrete structures of *systemic* racism. [[feels a little disconnected from what follows...maybe this paragraph goes at the end?]]

 This is not to deny the role of *some* sort of knowledge or intention in systemic racism and its specific manifestations.
 In the same story of the woman at the theater, Coates notes: